Callumpy/Auto-Subscribe-to-Google-Calendars/README.md

 3. [Create a GCP Service Account](https://console.cloud.google.com/iam-admin/serviceaccounts) and create a private key to be used in the script.
 4. After creating the service account, ensure that you have enabled Google Workspace [domain-wide delegataion](https://developers.google.com/admin-sdk/directory/v1/guides/delegation) in it's details section.
 5. Add the GCP Project ID and required scopes from above into Google Workspace for domain-wide delegation, [on this page](https://admin.google.com/ac/owl/domainwidedelegation).
-6. In your new AppsScript's settings, click to link a GCP project at the bottom and enter the same Project ID.
+6. In your new AppsScript's settings, click to link a GCP project at the bottom and enter the same Project ID from above.
 7. Add the required 2 libraries and AdminDirectory service to your script editor.
-8. In config.gs, first use the `setKeys()` function to store your service account's private key and email address in the script properties.
+8. In `config.gs`, first use the `setKeys()` function to store your service account's private key and email address in the script properties.
 One you've ran the function once, you can remove the keys so they're no longer visible in plain text.
-9. Setup your Groups and Calendar IDs that will be managed by the script.
+9. Also in `config.gs`, Setup your Groups and Calendar IDs that will be managed by the script.
+See the example in the repo.
+10. [Create a trigger](https://developers.google.com/apps-script/guides/triggers/installable) to run the script on your own schedule.